mattdho/vibe-coders-guide-to-the-singularity-or-what-to-do-when-the-robots-take-your-job/07-freelance-like-anarchist.md

 James eventually built his own client base through GitHub contributions and tech community involvement, but the transition took two years and required resources many freelancers don't have.

 **European Cooperative Response**: In contrast, European developers have experimented with platform cooperatives like CoopCycle and Stocksy, where freelancers own equity in the platforms they use.
-These models redistribute profits to workers rather than extracting value for external shareholders.
+These models redistribute profits to workers rather than extract value for external shareholders.

 However, cooperative platforms struggle to compete with venture-capital-funded platforms that can operate at losses to gain market share.